Quick Answer: Best Way to Cut Rebar with Simple Tools

 Rebar isn’t just metal—it’s engineered to resist force.

 Most rebar used in construction is Grade 60 steel, meaning it has a minimum yield strength of around 60,000 psi.
+If you want the deeper material breakdown, see this guide on what kind of metal rebar is made from.
 That’s significantly stronger than regular mild steel.

 Rebar is also tough, not just hard.